AnishTatke/CMILImageClassification/README.md

 ```

 This will generate a `model.pth` file at the path [`models/`](models).
 The evaluation script uses the same model from this path to evaluate WSI images.
+Alternatively you can download the model from [Google Drive](https://drive.google.com/file/d/1LzNBrRKyZDF3nzxY5CMFZNX7cX6w9cLP/view?usp=sharing) and save it in the project directory under [`models/`](models) path.

 ## Other Experiments